Syllabus, Jan. 13 - Mar. 21, 2014

 Generally, a graduate student must maintain a “B or better” overall grade point average, with the goal to obtain at least a B in every course.
 So, for each assignment and for individual exams, a grade of 79 or less is subject to the "safety-net" policy.
 If your grade is in this range, you have the option of redoing the exam or assignment.
 However, the total points added cannot give a new grade higher than 80.
 This policy is only to recognize that we all have bad days, bad times with a particular problem set, etc., and to help ensure everyone is successful.

 This policy does not affect the grades of others, in that grades are awarded by category.
-That is, there is generally no curve, albeit we reserve the option of raising the overall level for the entire class.
+That is, there is generally no curve, albeit we reserve the option of raising (or lowering) the overall level for the entire class.
 Also, the entire class, e.g., could earn a B or better grade, including all As.
 Plus grades are also awarded within each category, e.g. 80-84 = B and 85-89 = B+.
 We encourage high quality work, and especially recognize progress made by each individual as we move forward through the semester.

 Regarding the matter of grades and grading, it would be